 Whilst the Public Sector now looks set to make good progress towards self-service and digital transformation in the next 12 months, this won't be without its challenges.
 As we already know, just under half of Public Sector organisations remain without a digital self-service strategy, and only 7% have managed to get between 50% and 90% of their services online.
 However, the consensus of opinion amongst respondents is that those most likely to benefit from self-service are its citizens, with over 80% of participants saying 24/7 access is the most important feature.
 This coupled with the Public Sectors' realisation that delivering self-service isn't as straight-forward as they initially thought shows the industry is waking up to the real complexities and challenges involved.
 Heading into 2019, and armed with a new evolutionary approach the Public Sector is in a very strong position to begin making real headway in moving services online across their organisations.

-The fourth edition of the Digital Self-Service in the Public Sector survey for 2018/19 is due to be published during the autumn of 2018.
 If you would like a copy of the current GOSS Digital Self-Service in the Public Sector Survey Report 2017-18 report, you can download it here.
 You may also want to check out our recent blog on how we have changed our product offering in response to these recent changes across the Public Sector here.